 Tidal outcrops are only accessible at low tide.

 Rocks and seaweeds can be very slippery.
-As a general rule, avoid steeping on anything black or green in colour.
+As a general rule, avoid stepping on anything black or green in colour.

 Port Union is North America’s only union built town and buildings were constructed in 1916.
 It is designated as a National Historic District.
 The town was created to be the “capital” for William Ford Coaker and the members of the Fishermen’s Protective Union as they built a new type of commercial and economic footing for Newfoundland’s fishermen.
 Visit the Sir William Ford Coaker Heritage Foundation to learn more about this fascinating story